 Pramitha currently works as a General Manager-Finance and Commercial for an Australian based multi-billion-dollar transportation and logistics group.
 Pramitha has over 18 years of work experience across five countries.
 Pramitha is both a Chartered Accountant and a Chartered Management Accountant and holds a Master’s in Business Administration.
 His prior work experience includes working for a big4 financial consultancy firm, one of the largest power generators in the world and one of the big4 power companies in Australia.

 Pramitha has numerous governance experiences as a former board member and a board committee member.
-Pramitha is also a parent, and his child attends one of MEYM’s kindergartens.
+Pramitha is a father whose son had attended one of MEYM’s kindergartens.

 Josh is father to two young boys, Rocco and Rafa, one of which currently attends Newlands Pre-school.
 He is a member of the Institute of Chartered Accountant in Australia and has has held a number of senior finance and project governance roles, primarily in the Infrastructure industry.
 Josh brings strong finance, risk and governance acumen to the Board, along with a strong desire to support the outstanding team at MEYM deliver great outcomes for the students.